brillout/wildcard-api/docs/custom-vs-generic.template.md

 > TL;DR
 >  - We recommend a generic API if your API development needs to be decoupled from frontend development.
->  - Otherwise we recommend using a custom API with an API tightly developed with your frontend.
+>  - Otherwise we recommend using a custom API tightly developed with your frontend.
 >  - You can start with a custom API then progressively replace it with a generic API.

 #### Contents